What is hospice care?

 - Most private insurance companies

-Hospice programs cover the cost of the health care team as well as any medicines, therapies, counseling, equipment and supplies related to care .
+Hospice programs cover the cost of the hospice staff on the care team as well as any medicines, therapies, counseling, equipment and supplies related to care .

 Talk to your insurance provider about the details of your coverage.